Lakens/statistical_inferences/docs/08-samplesizejustification.md

 # Sample size justification {#power}

 Scientists perform empirical studies to collect data that helps to answer a research question.
 The more data that is collected, the more informative the study will be with respect to its inferential goals.
 A sample size justification should consider how informative the data will be given an inferential goal, such as estimating an effect size, or testing a hypothesis.
 Even though a sample size justification is sometimes requested in manuscript submission guidelines, when submitting a grant to a funder, or submitting a proposal to an ethical review board, the number of observations is often simply *stated*, but not *justified*.
 This makes it difficult to evaluate how informative a study will be.
 To prevent such concerns from emerging when it is too late (e.g., after a non-significant hypothesis test has been observed), researchers should carefully justify their sample size before data is collected.
+In this chapter, which is largely identical to @lakens_sample_2022, we will explore in detail how to justify your sample size.

 <table>
 <caption>(\#tab:table-pow-just)Overview of possible justifications for the sample size in a study.</caption>